getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 Because you're probably still so used to the OO design pattern, you'll likely immediately think of this problem domain in terms of a parent class (perhaps called `Widget`) with all the common base widget behavior, and then child derived classes for specific widget types (like `Button`).

-**Note:** We're going to show the use of jQuery here for DOM and CSS manipulation, only because it's a detail we don't really care about for the purposes of our current discussion.
+**Note:** We're going to use of jQuery here for DOM and CSS manipulation, only because it's a detail we don't really care about for the purposes of our current discussion.
 Of course, nothing we're discussing here has anything to do with which JS framework (jQuery, Dojo, YUI, etc), if any, you might solve such tasks with.

 Let's examine how we'd implement the "class" design in classic-style pure JS without any "class" helper library or syntax: